-For a list of the selling stockholders, please refer to the section entitled "Selling Stockholders" of this Prospectus.
-The shares may be sold or otherwise disposed of from time to time by the selling stockholders.
-All expenses of the registration incurred in connection herewith are being borne by us, but any brokers' fees or commissions will be borne by the selling stockholders.
-We will not receive any proceeds from the sale or other disposition of common stock by the selling stockholders.
-However, to the extent that the Warrants, Options or Option Warrants are exercised for cash, we will receive the payment of the exercise price in connection with such exercise.
+The shares may be sold or otherwise disposed of from time to time by the selling stockholder.
+All expenses of the registration incurred in connection herewith are being borne by us, but any brokers' fees or commissions will be borne by the selling stockholder.
+We may receive proceeds upon the issuance of shares to Kingsbridge or in connection with the exercise of the warrant by Kingsbridge.

 Our common stock is listed on the NASDAQ Global Market under the symbol "CYCC."
-On May 12, 2011, the last reported sale price for our common stock was \$1.53 per share.
+On May 25, 2011, the last reported sale price for our common stock was \$1.57 per share.